agiacalone/cecs-478-lab-pgp/README.md

 ## Assignment Description
 This assignment is designed to demonstrate how PGP encryption works by using open-source and *auditable* tools to encrypt email.

+You will be emailing me a message using PGP encryption.
+All steps *must be done in your virtual machine*, with the exception of copying/pasting the encrypted message, signature, and public key from your virtual machine to your email client on your main computer.
+All other files (such as the private key) must remain on your virtual machine at all times.

-Download [GnuPG](https://gnupg.org/) in your virtual machine image and create a public/private key pair.
+Download [GnuPG](https://gnupg.org/) in your virtual machine image (use apt--your package manager on Ubuntu Linux, not the website download) and create a public/private key pair.
 Github has some [good documentation on how to do this here](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key).

 First, your public key must be uploaded to the [keyserver at openpgp.org](https://keys.openpgp.org) for this to work.